Skunk Train in Fort Bragg, California

 Can we bring alcohol on the train?

-Do your trains leave on time?
+Do the trains leave on time?

 How should we dress?